ddimkin/ddimkin.github.io/_posts/2018-04-30-padmee-site-launched.md

 ---
 layout: post
-title: "Padmee, Horrible Cop, Launches Site"
+title: "Github + Jekyll = awesome"
 date: 2018-04-30
 ---

 Well.
-Finally got around to putting this old website together.
+Finally got around to putting blog here.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Looks nice.